How Long Do Patents Last: Everything You Need to Know

 Failure for the USPTO to issue a patent within three years of processing.

 Additional Considerations for Patents

 Make sure that you pay any applicable maintenance fees in a timely manner to keep up with your patent protection.
 For a micro entity, the fees are $400 at the 3.5-year mark, $900 at the 7.5-year mark, and $1,850 at the 11.5-year mark.
 The amount that you are required to pay may be higher depending on the type of business you operate.

 If you need help with understanding your patent rights or the length of time that a patent is valid for, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.